Milofow/Milofow/Research/UX.md

 <br>

 #### Paula
 Paula is 53 years old.
-She has experience working with accountancy programs and can give a good opinion about my prototype.
+She has years of experience working with accountancy programs and can give a good opinion about my prototype.
+The prototype I build should be simple enough that even without the experience, it can be operated.
+But it could be good to hear from her what she likes and doesn't like in these kind of programs.
 She completed her task in 94 seconds.

 #### **Questions after the task is completed**
 1. Did you experience any frustration during your task?
 If so on a scale from 0 to 10, with 0 being not frustrated at all and 10 being frustrated at every step, how frustrated were you?